 Housing association secure or assured tenants moving into a council home with no gap between the tenancies will also remain as secure tenants.

 If your tenancy was given to you to help you do your job (for example because you are an estate or school caretaker) you will probably be a service tenant and your rights and duties will be different to those of secure or introductory tenants.
-Your ward housing team can confirm the type of tenancy that you have.
+Your neighbourhood housing team can confirm the type of tenancy that you have.

 If a tenant asks for a joint tenancy with their husband, wife or registered civil partner, we will usually agree to this as long as a marriage or civil partnership certificate is provided.